Why Do So Many Bloggers And Programmers Have A Vertical Monitor?

 The many, shortened lines of text that can be displayed upon a vertical monitor makes it easier to digest and contextualize information such as the format of an article or the thread of conversation.

-Previously, we explored how your monitor can be customised to improve your posture, as well as display settings to look after you eyes.
 Well now we’re going to look at the Pros and Cons of flipping your monitor into portrait mode (with examples) to see whether this is another office hack that you might benefit from.

 Why do bloggers use vertical monitors?